2002–03 North Carolina Tar Heels men's basketball team: Schedule and results

 The Tar Heels' preseason began with their annual Blue-White Scrimmage.
 The attendance at the scrimmage was 14,125 people, the most people at one of the Blue-White Scrimmages at that time.

-In between their run in the Preseason NIT, the Tar Heels played, and won, in the first game held in Old Dominion University's Ted Constant Convocation Center.
+Between games in the Preseason NIT, the Tar Heels played, and won, in the first game held in Old Dominion University's Ted Constant Convocation Center.

 The Tar Heels would go on to win that season's Preseason NIT, defeating Kansas, then ranked number two in the AP Poll, and Stanford in the process.
 By the time the Tar Heels won over Stanford, they had their best start to a season since the 1998-99 season, when the Tar Heels started out with an 8-0 record.

-The Tar Heels didn't fare as well in the ECAC Holiday Festival, getting upset by Iona in the first game.
+The Tar Heels did not fare as well in the ECAC Holiday Festival, getting upset by Iona in the first game.
 Iona's win against the Tar Heels was the first time Iona won over a ranked team in 23 years.
 The Tar Heels recovered in the second game, winning against St. John's.
 After the ECAC Holiday Festival, the Tar Heels would not appear in any other AP Polls that season.

 In addition to the first game held at the Constant Center, the Tar Heels played the first game at what was then known as the University of Miami's Convocation Center.
 That game ended in an overtime loss for the Tar Heels.

 Several records involving three-point attempts were set this season.
 Thirty-five three-point attempts were made in the game against Davidson, setting a program record of three-point attempts made in a single game.
 The Tar Heels would come close to matching that record later that season against Wake Forest in the Dean Smith Center and Clemson at Littlejohn Coliseum.
-Eight hundred and twenty two three-point goals were attempted and 290 three-point goals were attempted this season, both program-high records.
+That season, North Carolina recorded 822 three-point field goal attempts and 290 made three-point baskets, both program records.